COVID-19 UPDATE - June 29, 2020

 COVID-19 UPDATE - May 28, 2020

-There is a total of 41 confirmed cases in Spencer, with 10 currently active cases.
+There are a total of 41 confirmed cases in Spencer, with 10 active cases.

 All parks and recreational areas including the Rail Trail will be open beginning May 25th, EXCEPT for Powder Mill Park which remains closed until further notice.